QilinGu/udacity_ml/projects/capstone/README.md

 the random generators to 0, then evaluate the agent by playing 1000 consecutive games.
 The score of a game is defined by the number of frames before a crash occurs, at which point a game ends.
 The car recovers like a cat jumping from a cucumber, then the next game begins.
-We report the top score, as well as the low, high, mean and standard deviation across 1000 games.
-Below is our table for the algorithm that randomly chooses an action at every step.
+We report basic statistics on the scores from the 1000 games.
 The score to beat is 192!

 |  Agent           | Top Score | Mean   | Stdev  | Low   |
 | ---------------- | --------: | -----: | -----: | -----:|